-In the industry standard arena, initiatives such as UDDI [33], ebXML [26] and WSDL [7] are gaining momentum.
-However, they offer limited support for ontologies, semistructured data and constraints which are essential when modelling B2B constructs as we shall discuss in section 4, and have argued more fully in [32].
+In the industry standard arena, initiatives such as UDDI [7], ebXML [8] and WSDL [9] are gaining momentum.
+However, they offer limited support for ontologies, semi-structured data and constraints which are essential when modelling B2B constructs as we shall discuss in section 4, and have argued more fully in [10].

-In this paper, we demonstrate that DAML+OIL [20] can be used to specify a highly expressive service description language.
-Such a service description language is sufficiently expressive and flexible that it can be used not only in advertisements, but also in matchmaking queries, negotiation proposals and agreements.
+In this paper, we demonstrate that a DAML+OIL [11] based service description language is sufficiently expressive and flexible that it can be used not only in advertisements, but also in matchmaking queries, negotiation proposals and agreements.
 We also identify which operations must be carried out on this description language if the B2B lifecycle is to be fully supported.
 We do not propose specific standard protocols, but instead argue that our operators are able to support a wide variety of interaction protocols, and so will be fundamental irrespective of which protocols are finally adopted.